Product

 Learning Static until redeployed.
 Manager-layer AI evolves the system continuously.

 Vendors that pass on all five are agents.
 Vendors that pass on three and gesture at the other two are chatbots with better marketing.
-The dangerous middle is the one that passes on retrieval and action but fails on memory and learning; it looks like an agent for the duration of a single conversation and starts to feel like a chatbot a week into deployment.
+The dangerous middle is the one that passes on retrieval and action but fails on memory and learning; it looks like an AI agent for the duration of a single conversation and starts to feel like a chatbot a week into deployment.

 The honest caveat